Poetry of Catullus: Influence

 Catullus was a popular poet in the Renaissance and a central model for the neo-Latin love elegy.
 By 1347 Petrarch was an admirer and imitator who read the ancient poet in the Verona codex (the "V" manuscript).
 Catullus also influenced other humanist poets, including Panormita, Pontano, and Marullus.

 Catullus influenced many English poets, including Andrew Marvell and Robert Herrick.
-Ben Jonson and Christopher Marlowe wrote imitations of his shorter poems, particularly Catullus 5, and John Milton wrote of the poet's "Satyirical sharpness, or naked plainness."
+Ben Jonson and Christopher Marlowe wrote imitations of his shorter poems, particularly Catullus 5, and John Milton wrote of the poet's "Satyrical sharpness, or naked plainness."

 He has been praised as a lyricist and translated by writers including Thomas Campion, William Wordsworth, James Methven, and Louis Zukofsky.

 Poems 5, 8, 32, 41, 51, 58, 70, 73, 75, 85, 87 and 109 were set to music by Carl Orff as part of his Catulli Carmina.

 Style

-Catullus wrote in many different meters including hendecasyllabic and elegiac couplets (common in love poetry).
-A portion of his poetry (roughly a fourth) shows strong and occasionally wild emotions especially in regard to Lesbia.
+A portion of Catullus's poetry (roughly a fourth) shows strong and occasionally wild emotions especially in regard to Lesbia.
 He also demonstrates a great sense of humour such as in Catullus 13 and 42.

 Many of the literary techniques he used are still common today, including hyperbole: plenus sacculus est aranearum (Catullus 13), which translates as ‘[my] purse is all full – of cobwebs.’
 He also uses anaphora e.g. Salve, nec minimo puella naso nec bello pede nec…(Catullus 43) as well as tricolon and alliteration.
-He is also very fond of diminutives such as in Catullus 50: Hesterno, Licini, die otiose/multum lusimus in meis tabellis – Yesterday, Licinius, was a day of leisure/ playing many games in my little note books.

 History of the texts of Catullus's poems

+Condition of the text

 Far more than for major Classical poets such as Virgil and Horace, the texts of Catullus's poems are in a corrupted condition, with omissions and disputable word choices present in many of the poems, making textual analysis and even conjectural changes important in the study of his poems.

 A single book of poems by Catullus barely survived the millennia, and the texts of a great many of the poems are considered corrupted to one extent or another from hand transmission of manuscript to manuscript.
 Even an early scribe, of the manuscript G, lamented the poor condition of the source and announced to readers that he was not to blame:

 Even in the twentieth century, not all major manuscripts were known to all major scholars (or at least the importance of all of the major manuscripts was not recognized), and some important scholarly works on Catullus don't refer to them.